drduh/YubiKey-Guide/README.md

 # Remote Machines (GPG Agent Forwarding)

-This section is different from ssh-agent forwarding in [SSH](#ssh) as gpg-agent forwarding has a broader usage, not only limited to ssh.

-To use YubiKey to sign a git commit on a remote host, or signing email/decrypt files on a remote host, configure and use GPG Agent Forwarding.
-To ssh through another network, especially to push to/pull from GitHub using ssh, see [Remote Machines (SSH Agent forwarding)](#remote-machines-ssh-agent-forwarding) for more information.
+YubiKey can be used sign git commits and decrypt files on remote hosts with GPG Agent Forwarding.
+To ssh through another network, especially to push to/pull from GitHub using ssh, see [Remote Machines (SSH Agent forwarding)](#remote-machines-ssh-agent-forwarding).

-To do this, you need access to the remote machine and the YubiKey has to be set up on the host machine.

-After gpg-agent forwarding, it is nearly the same as if YubiKey was inserted in the remote.
-Hence configurations except `gpg-agent.conf` for the remote can be the same as those for the local.

-**Important** `gpg-agent.conf` for the remote is of no use, hence `$GPG_TTY` is of no use too for the remote.
-The mechanism is that after forwarding, remote `gpg` directly communicates with `S.gpg-agent` without *starting* `gpg-agent` on the remote.
+`gpg-agent.conf` is not needed on the remote host; after forwarding, remote GnuPG directly communicates with `S.gpg-agent` without starting `gpg-agent` on the remote host.

-On the remote machine, edit `/etc/ssh/sshd_config` to set `StreamLocalBindUnlink yes`
+On the remote host, edit `/etc/ssh/sshd_config` to set `StreamLocalBindUnlink yes`

-**Optional** If you do not have root access to the remote machine to edit `/etc/ssh/sshd_config`, you will need to remove the socket (located at `gpgconf --list-dir agent-socket`) on the remote machine before forwarding works.
+**Optional** If you do not have root access to the remote host to edit `/etc/ssh/sshd_config`, you will need to remove the socket (located at `gpgconf --list-dir agent-socket`) on the remote host before forwarding works.
 For example, `rm /run/user/1000/gnupg/S.gpg-agent`.
-Further information can be found on the [AgentForwarding GNUPG wiki page](https://wiki.gnupg.org/AgentForwarding).
+See [AgentForwarding GNUPG wiki page](https://wiki.gnupg.org/AgentForwarding) for more information.

-Import public keys to the remote machine.
-This can be done by fetching from a keyserver.
-On the local machine, copy the public keyring to the remote machine:
+Import public keys to the remote host.
+On the local host, copy the public keyring to the remote host:

 ```console
 scp ~/.gnupg/pubring.kbx remote:~/.gnupg/
 ```

-On modern distributions, such as Fedora 30, there is typically no need to also set `RemoteForward` in `~/.ssh/config` as detailed in the next chapter, because the right thing happens automatically.
+On modern distributions such as Fedora 30, there is no need to set `RemoteForward` in `~/.ssh/config`

-If any error happens (or there is no `gpg-agent.socket` in the remote) for modern distributions, you may go through the configuration steps in the next section.

 ## Steps for older distributions

-On the local machine, run:
+On the local host, run:

 ```console
 gpgconf --list-dirs agent-extra-socket